stevenleeg/lousyboard/README.md

 A lousy message board.

 ## Running
+Firstly, create a `profiles.clj` file with an environment similar to the
+following:

+    {:dev {:env {:db-host "127.0.0.1"
+                 :db-name "lousy"
+                 :db-user "lousy"
+                 :db-password "lousy"}}}

-You'll want to start off by running migrations using `lein migrate`.
+Next up we'll fire off database migrations by running `lein migrate`.
 Once the migrations have been applied you can start the web server with:

     lein start